warrenzhu25/spark/docs/sql-performance-tuning-aqe.md

   limitations under the License.
 ---

 Adaptive Query Execution (AQE) is an optimization technique in Spark SQL that makes use of the runtime statistics to choose the most efficient query execution plan.
+By inspecting the data *during* query execution (specifically, as map tasks complete and write shuffle files), Spark can correct initial estimation errors and re-optimize the remaining logical plan.

 * Table of contents
 {:toc}

 ## AQE Overview

-### Purpose
-The primary purpose of AQE is to solve the problem of static query planning.
-Traditional query optimizers generate an execution plan before the query runs, basing decisions on estimated statistics.
-These estimates can be inaccurate due to complex data transformations, stale statistics, or unpredictable data distributions.
-AQE allows Spark to inspect the actual data characteristics at runtime (specifically, after shuffle stages) and re-optimize the remaining query plan dynamically.
+### Purpose: The Problem with Static Planning
+Traditional query optimizers in distributed systems perform "static planning."
+They generate a complete physical execution plan before a single task runs.
+This approach relies heavily on:
+1.  **Table Statistics:** Row counts, column histograms, and min/max values stored in the metastore (e.g., Hive Metastore).
+2.  **Estimation Logic:** Heuristics to estimate the output size of operators (e.g., "Filtering by `date > '2023-01-01'` will reduce rows by 50%").

+However, these static estimates are often wildly inaccurate because:
+*   Statistics may be stale, missing, or only available at the table level (not for intermediate transformation results).
+*   User-defined functions (UDFs) are "black boxes" to the optimizer, making output size prediction impossible.
+*   Data distribution can be non-uniform (skewed), which averages and histograms fail to capture effectively.

+**AQE solves this by breaking the query into "Query Stages".** The execution stops at materialization points (shuffles), collects precise runtime statistics from the completed stage, and then re-optimizes the subsequent stages.

 ### Benefits
-*   **Robustness:** Handles unpredictable data volume and distribution better than static planning.
+*   **Robustness:** Queries are less likely to fail due to Out-Of-Memory (OOM) errors caused by under-provisioned partition counts or skewed data.
-*   **Performance:** Reduces query latency by choosing better join strategies and reducing the amount of data shuffled.
+*   **Performance:** Reduces query latency by choosing better join strategies (e.g., avoiding sorts) and minimizing network/disk I/O (e.g., reading less data).
-*   **Simplicity:** Simplifies tuning.
-Users typically need less manual configuration (e.g., tuning `spark.sql.shuffle.partitions`) because AQE can adjust these parameters automatically.
+*   **Simplicity:** Drastically reduces the need for manual tuning of `spark.sql.shuffle.partitions` and join hints.

 ## Core Components

 AQE primarily relies on three major optimization features:

-### Dynamic Join Selection
-Spark can change the join strategy at runtime.
-For example, a join initially planned as a **Sort-Merge Join** might be converted to a **Broadcast Hash Join** if one of the participating datasets turns out to be small enough (smaller than the broadcast threshold) after the shuffle.
-This avoids the expensive sorting phase of the sort-merge join.
-It can also convert to a **Shuffled Hash Join** to optimize performance when Sort-Merge Join overhead is high.

-### Dynamic Shuffle Partitions (Coalescing)
-One of the most difficult parameters to tune in Spark is `spark.sql.shuffle.partitions`.
-*   **Problem:** If set too small, tasks run out of memory (OOM).
-If set too large, it creates many small tasks, causing scheduling overhead.
-*   **AQE Solution:** Users can set a relatively large number of initial partitions.
-AQE will then look at the actual size of the data in each partition after the shuffle.
-If adjacent partitions are small, AQE will coalesce (merge) them into a single partition.
-This ensures that tasks process a reasonable amount of data, balancing parallelism and task overhead.

-### Skew Join Optimization
-Data skew occurs when keys are not evenly distributed, causing some tasks to take much longer than others (stragglers).
-*   **Problem:** A single slow task can delay the entire stage.
-*   **AQE Solution:** AQE detects skewed partitions automatically using runtime statistics.
-It splits the large skewed partitions into smaller sub-partitions and replicates the corresponding partition from the other side of the join.
-This allows the skewed data to be processed by multiple tasks in parallel, significantly speeding up the join.

-## Execution Flow

-### AQE Disabled
-1.  **Analysis & Logical Optimization:** Spark parses the SQL and creates a logical plan.
-2.  **Physical Planning:** Spark generates one or more physical plans and selects the best one based on cost model and static statistics.
-3.  **Execution:** The selected physical plan is executed from start to finish.
-If statistics were wrong, the plan might be suboptimal, but it cannot be changed.

-### AQE Enabled
-1.  **Initial Planning:** Similar to the disabled case, Spark creates an initial physical plan.
-2.  **Execution of Stages:** Spark executes the plan stage-by-stage.
-3.  **Materialization & Stats Collection:** As shuffle map stages finish, Spark collects accurate runtime statistics (e.g., actual row counts, partition sizes) from the map outputs.
-4.  **Re-optimization:** Before scheduling the next stage (e.g., the reduce stage), AQE interrupts the flow.
-It checks the statistics against the active plan.
-If optimization opportunities (like a smaller join side or skewed partitions) are found, it generates a new, optimized physical plan for the remaining query fragments.
-5.  **Continue Execution:** The query execution resumes with the new, optimized plan.
-This process repeats for subsequent stages.

-## Configuration

-AQE is enabled by default in Spark 3.2.0 and later.
+### 1. Dynamic Join Selection
+Spark supports different join strategies (Broadcast Hash Join, Shuffle Hash Join, Sort Merge Join).
+Static planning picks one based on estimated size.
+*   **The Optimization:** If the actual size of one join side is found to be smaller than the broadcast threshold (default 10MB) after a shuffle stage, AQE can dynamically switch the plan from a **Sort-Merge Join (SMJ)** to a **Broadcast Hash Join (BHJ)**.
+*   **Why it helps:**
+    *   **Eliminates Sorting:** SMJ requires sorting both sides of the join, which is CPU and memory-intensive.
+BHJ builds a hash map, which is generally faster.
+    *   **Local Shuffle Reader:** When converted to BHJ, Spark can use a `CustomShuffleReader` (specifically a local shuffle reader) to read the map outputs locally on the executors if the data was already shuffled, minimizing network traffic.
+*   **Fallback:** If the data is still too large for broadcast but small enough to fit in memory partitions, AQE might convert SMJ to a **Shuffled Hash Join**, which avoids sorting but still requires shuffling.

+### 2. Dynamic Shuffle Partitions (Coalescing)
+Tuning `spark.sql.shuffle.partitions` (default 200) is a classic Spark pain point.
+*   **Small Partition Problem:** If set too high (e.g., 2000 for 1GB of data), you get thousands of tiny files and tasks.
+The overhead of scheduling tasks and opening/closing files dominates execution time.
+*   **Large Partition Problem:** If set too low (e.g., 10 for 100GB of data), tasks become huge.
+They spill to disk (slow) or crash with OOM errors.

+*   **AQE Solution (Coalescing):**
+    1. Users set a **high initial shuffle partition count** (e.g., `spark.sql.shuffle.partitions=2000` or even higher based on cluster size).
+    2. During the map stage, tasks write data to these many partitions.
+    3. AQE inspects the file sizes.
+If it finds adjacent small partitions (e.g., partition 0 is 1MB, partition 1 is 2MB), it **coalesces** them into a single task (e.g., Task A processes partitions 0-4 to reach a target size of 64MB).
+    4.  **Result:** The reducer stage runs with the optimal number of tasks for the *actual* data volume.

+### 3. Skew Join Optimization
+Data skew happens when one key (e.g., `NULL` or a popular `user_id`) has significantly more data than others.
+*   **The Symptom:** 99% of tasks finish in seconds, but 1% (the "stragglers") take hours.
+The entire stage waits for these stragglers.
+*   **AQE Solution:**
+    1. AQE detects partitions that are significantly larger than the median size (controlled by skew factors).
+    2.  **Split:** The large partition on the skewed side is split into $N$ smaller sub-partitions.
+    3.  **Replicate:** The matching partition on the other join side is replicated $N$ times.
+    4. Spark launches $N$ tasks to handle the skewed key in parallel, eliminating the bottleneck.

+## Execution Flow: Detailed Walkthrough

+### Standard Execution (AQE Disabled)
+1.  **Analysis:** SQL is parsed.
+2.  **Logical Plan:** Optimization rules apply (filter pushdown, etc.).
+3.  **Physical Plan:** Spark estimates costs and picks the "best" plan (e.g., SortMergeJoin).
+4.  **Execution:**
+    *   Map Stage runs.
+    *   Shuffle Write.
+    *   Reduce Stage runs (using the pre-determined 200 partitions).
+    *   *If estimations were wrong, the Reduce stage might crash or crawl.*

+### Adaptive Execution (AQE Enabled)
+1.  **Initial Plan:** Spark creates a plan with "Query Stages" separated by `Exchange` (shuffle) nodes.
+2.  **Execute Stage 1 (Map):** Spark runs the independent stages (leaves of the query tree).
+3.  **Materialization Point:** When the Map stage finishes, it writes shuffle files. **Execution Pauses.**
+4.  **Stats Collection:** The `MapOutputTracker` now holds the *exact* size of every partition and the total data size.
+5.  **Re-Optimization (The "Loop"):**
+    *   AQE rules inspect the stats.
+    *   **Rule 1 (Join):** "Is table A actually 5MB?
+Yes -> Switch SMJ to Broadcast."
+    *   **Rule 2 (Partitions):** "Are partitions 0-50 tiny?
+Yes -> Merge them into one task."
+    *   **Rule 3 (Skew):** "Is partition 100 huge?
+Yes -> Split it."
+6.  **New Plan Generation:** A new physical plan is generated for the next stage.
+7.  **Execute Stage 2 (Reduce):** The optimized reduce stage runs.
+8. This repeats for every shuffle boundary in the query.

+## Configuration Parameters

+AQE is enabled by default in Spark 3.2.0+.

 ### Enabling/Disabling
-*   `spark.sql.adaptive.enabled`: Set to `true` (default) or `false` to enable/disable the entire AQE framework.
+*   `spark.sql.adaptive.enabled` (Default: `true`)

-### Key Parameters
+### Tuning Coalescing
-*   **Coalescing Partitions:**
-    *   `spark.sql.adaptive.coalescePartitions.enabled`: (Default: `true`) Enables dynamic partition coalescing.
+*   `spark.sql.adaptive.coalescePartitions.enabled` (Default: `true`)
-    *   `spark.sql.adaptive.advisoryPartitionSizeInBytes`: (Default: `64MB`) The target size for coalesced partitions.
+*   `spark.sql.adaptive.advisoryPartitionSizeInBytes` (Default: `64MB`):
+    *   The target size for a task.
+Lower this if tasks are still running out of memory.
+Increase this if you want fewer tasks (e.g., for writing fewer output files).
+*   `spark.sql.adaptive.coalescePartitions.minPartitionSize` (Default: `1MB`):
+    *   Prevents coalescing partitions if they are already smaller than this, maintaining a minimum level of parallelism.
-    *   `spark.sql.adaptive.coalescePartitions.initialPartitionNum`: Initial number of partitions before coalescing (defaults to `spark.sql.shuffle.partitions`).
+*   `spark.sql.adaptive.coalescePartitions.initialPartitionNum`:
-*   **Join Optimization:**
-    *   `spark.sql.adaptive.autoBroadcastJoinThreshold`: (Default: uses `spark.sql.autoBroadcastJoinThreshold`) Configures the threshold for switching to broadcast join at runtime.
-    *   `spark.sql.adaptive.maxShuffledHashJoinLocalMapThreshold`: Configures threshold to prefer Shuffled Hash Join over Sort Merge Join.
+    *   If not set, uses `spark.sql.shuffle.partitions`. **Crucial:** If this initial value is too low, AQE *cannot* create more partitions.
+It can only reduce them.
+Always err on the side of setting this higher (e.g., 1000-4000) when using AQE.

+### Tuning Join Optimization
-*   **Skew Join:**
+*   `spark.sql.adaptive.autoBroadcastJoinThreshold`:
+    *   AQE uses the standard broadcast threshold.
+However, you can set a specific one for AQE via `spark.sql.adaptive.autoBroadcastJoinThreshold` if you want different behavior dynamically (though usually not needed).
+*   `spark.sql.adaptive.localShuffleReader.enabled` (Default: `true`):
+    *   Optimizes coalesced or broadcast joins by avoiding network fetch when possible.

+### Tuning Skew Join
-    *   `spark.sql.adaptive.skewJoin.enabled`: (Default: `true`) Enables automatic skew handling.
+*   `spark.sql.adaptive.skewJoin.enabled` (Default: `true`)
+*   `spark.sql.adaptive.skewJoin.skewedPartitionFactor` (Default: `5`):
-    *   `spark.sql.adaptive.skewJoin.skewedPartitionFactor`: (Default: `5`) A partition is skewed if it is N times larger than the median partition size.
-    *   `spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes`: (Default: `256MB`) Minimum size for a partition to be considered skewed.
+    *   A partition must be 5x larger than the median partition size to be considered skewed.
+*   `spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes` (Default: `256MB`):
+    *   A partition must *also* be larger than 256MB raw size to be optimized.
+This prevents optimizing "skew" in tiny datasets where it doesn't matter.

 ## Monitoring & Debugging

-### Metrics
-When AQE applies an optimization, specific metrics are often added to the query plan nodes.
-*   **Num Coalesced Partitions:** Indicates how many shuffle partitions were merged.
-*   **Num Split Partitions:** Indicates how many skewed partitions were split.

-### UI Analysis
-In the Spark SQL UI (SQL Tab):
+### Identifying AQE in Spark UI
-1.  **"AdaptiveSparkPlan" Node:** You will see an `AdaptiveSparkPlan` node wrapping the query plan.
-2.  **"Final Plan" vs. "Initial Plan":** The UI often shows the plan changing.
-You might see a `CustomShuffleReader` node, which indicates that AQE has intervened (e.g., for coalescing or skew handling).
-    *   **Coalescing:** Look for `CustomShuffleReader coalesced`.
+1.  **SQL Tab:** Click on a query description.
+2.  **Plan Visualization:**
-    *   **Skew Join:** Look for `SortMergeJoin (isSkew=true)` or similar indicators in the details of the join node.
+    *   Look for the `AdaptiveSparkPlan` node at the top of the tree.
-3.  **Runtime Statistics:** The details of plan nodes (like `Exchange` or `QueryStage`) will show `isRuntime=true` for statistics, confirming they are real values observed during execution.
+    *   **Coalesced Partitions:** You will see a `CustomShuffleReader`.
+Hover over it to see metrics like "coalesced from 2000 to 50 partitions".
+    *   **Skew Join:** Look for the **SortMergeJoin** node.
+If skew optimization fired, the node name often changes to `SortMergeJoin(isSkew=true)`, or you will see multiple `Exchange` nodes feeding into it representing the split/replicated data.
+    *   **Join Strategy Change:** If you see a `BroadcastHashJoin` where you expected a `SortMergeJoin` (and there are `Exchange` nodes above it), AQE likely performed a runtime conversion.

+### Explanation
+Running `df.explain()` often shows the *initial* plan.
+To see the *final* executed plan with AQE applied, you usually need to look at the UI after execution, or use `df.explain(mode="cost")` which might provide hints, but the runtime plan is best observed in the event logs or UI.

-## Use Cases
+## Use Cases and Limitations

-### When to Use (Recommended)
-*   **General ETL/SQL Workloads:** AQE is beneficial for almost all batch data processing where data volume can vary or is not perfectly known in advance.
-*   **Complex Joins:** Queries involving multiple joins where intermediate result sizes are hard to predict.
-*   **Skewed Data:** Workloads known to have uneven data distribution (e.g., null keys or popular items).
-*   **Star Schema Joins:** Fact-to-dimension table joins often benefit from dynamic broadcast join conversion.

-### When Not to Use
-*   **Streaming Workloads:** AQE is primarily designed for batch queries.
-While some concepts apply to Structured Streaming, the stateful nature and continuous execution of streaming make full AQE less applicable or supported differently.
-*   **Extremely Low Latency Queries:** The overhead of re-optimization (pausing execution, planning again) might introduce a small latency penalty that is undesirable for sub-second, interactive dashboard queries (though usually negligible compared to the gains).
-*   **Predictable Static Workloads:** If you have a highly tuned, static pipeline where data sizes never change and you have manually optimized every partition count and join type perfectly, AQE might not add value (though it rarely hurts).
+### Ideal Scenarios
+*   **Shared Clusters:** Where default configurations must work for both "small" and "big" queries.
+AQE normalizes the performance.
+*   **Complex ETL:** Chains of transformations where intermediate data sizes vary wildly (e.g., filter -> group by -> join).
+*   **Fact-Dim Joins:** Especially where the "Dimension" table is filtered at runtime (e.g., `WHERE date = 'today'`) making it small enough to broadcast, even if the full table is large.

+### Limitations
+*   **Requires Shuffle:** AQE only activates at shuffle boundaries.
+It cannot optimize a query that is purely map-only (e.g., a simple `FILTER` and `SELECT` with no `JOIN` or `GROUP BY`).
+*   **Initial Partition Count:** As mentioned, AQE can reduce partitions but cannot increase them beyond the `initialPartitionNum`.
+Users must still set a sufficiently high "ceiling" for parallelism.
+*   **Cache Interaction:** In older Spark versions, caching could interfere with AQE because the cache acts as a static barrier.
+In modern Spark (3.2+), this is largely resolved, but be aware that reading from a cached DataFrame might lock in the partitioning scheme of the cache.